 The Cased Based Learning module will be assessed at multiple points throughout the semester.
 It may be assessed during the Case-based learning sessions and during the end of module final exam.

-The student will need to acquire a pre-set number of assessment points to demonstrate competency (see chart below).
-Competency points can be accrued during:
+The student will need to acquire a pre-set number of assessment points during the Case-Based Learning sessions to demonstrate competency (see chart below).